PolySync/oscc/.github/ISSUE_TEMPLATE.md

 Below are some templates to get you started, filling out any that are relevant to this issue will help us a lot!
-Feel free to delete any information or text that isn't relevant to your issue liberally.
+Feel free to delete any information or text that isn't relevant to your issue.
 -->

 <!-- Questions about purchasing and pricing for OSCC boards or DriveKit?